 The Veterans Affairs Outpatient Clinic is now open in Northfield at 1909 New Road

 For transportation assistance,

 The Community Based Outpatient Clinic located in Camden, NJ provides primary care and behavioral health services for Veterans in Camden, NJ and surrounding areas by highly qualified primary care providers, with specialty care referrals to the Philadelphia VA Medical Center.
 300 Broadway, Suite 103

 - Philadelphia VA Medical Center

 The Philadelphia VA Medical Center provides health care to Veterans living in America’s fifth-largest metropolitan area, including Southern New Jersey.
-The Philadelphia VAMC is part of the VA Healthcare Network - VISN4 and serves as an acute referral center for VA health care facilities in eastern Pennsylvania, Delaware and Southern New Jersey.
+This facility serves as an acute referral center for VA health care facilities in eastern Pennsylvania, Delaware and Southern New Jersey.
 The location is as follows:

 3900 Woodland Avenue